tradinghours/tradinghours-python/README.md

     Phase: 2023-09-01 09:30:00-04:00 - 2023-09-01 09:30:00-04:00 Call Auction
 ```
 #### Schedules
 To get the "general schedule" that phases are based on, use `Market.list_schedules()`.
-This will provide you with a list of `tradinghours.models.Schedule` objects, representing the schedule without consideration of holidays.
+This will provide a list of `tradinghours.models.Schedule` objects, representing the schedule without consideration of holidays.
 The schedule will include 'Regular,' 'Partial,' and potentially other irregular schedules.
 Interpreting the general schedule objects can be difficult.
 In most cases, you will want to use the `Market.generate_phases` method above.

-US.NYSE is one of the simplest examples for schedules:
+`US.NYSE` is one of the simplest examples for schedules:
 ```python
 from tradinghours import Market